Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: METHODS

 By default, transitions $\mathcal{T}$ generated by this simulator would be deterministic.
-However, as we would like the produced navigation plans to be robust to forecast and control errors, we inject two types of noise in order to yield several plausible samples of stochastic transitions given the same inputs.
-Namely, we inject \textit{current noise} and \textit{motion noise}.
+However, as we would like the produced navigation plans to be robust to uncertainty in the forecast and glider motion, we inject \textit{current noise} and \textit{motion noise} in order to yield several plausible samples of transitions given the same inputs.

 We use a simple Gaussian noise model for the current noise (\texttt{GetNoisyCurrents}).
 Independent noise is added to the magnitude and direction by sampling from Gaussian distributions with mean $0$ and configurable standard deviations $\theta_\text{curr\_mag}$, $\theta_\text{curr\_dir}$.
-These perturbations are applied consistently for all forecasts $\hat{\mathbf{q}}$ given a particular random seed, corresponding to a systematic bias in the forecast.
+These perturbations are applied consistently for all forecasts $\hat{\mathbf{q}}$ upon the initialisation of the simulator with a particular random seed, corresponding to a systematic bias in the forecast.

-To implement motion noise (\texttt{ApplyMotionNoise}), we update the glider velocity with a random walk to reflect the noise of the internal dead-reckoning characterised by a very inaccurate state estimation and other local perturbations -- a noise model suggested by glider pilots.
+To implement motion noise (\texttt{ApplyMotionNoise}), we update the glider velocity with a noise model suggested by glider pilots.
+Namely, we use a random walk to reflect the noise of the internal dead-reckoning characterised by a very inaccurate state estimation and other local perturbations.
 We simulate a symmetric random walk over integers with absorbing barriers for which the probability of the value decreasing, staying put, or increasing is uniform.
 Separate walks are used for the magnitude and direction.
 The values of the random walk states are multiplied with the $\theta_\text{motion\_mag}$ and $\theta_\text{motion\_dir}$ noise parameters then added to the glider magnitude and direction.

 The simulator parameters $\Theta$, enumerated in Line 1 of Algorithm~\ref{alg:glidersim}, control the impact of the currents on glider speed and the amount of noise that is injected into the simulator.
 As these parameters are challenging to establish a priori and depend significantly on the deployment vehicle, location, and conditions, we propose a procedure to tune them using past glider data.
-We describe this procedure in the next section.